 DEPARTMENT SAFEGUARDING

 POLICY/PROCEDURE SAFEGUARDING VULNERABLE ADULTS POLICY

 DATE OF ISSUE AUGUST 2024

 DATE OF REVIEW AUGUST 2025

 VERSION 1

-cause.
-This may be direct through a relationship, or through social modia.
-Padicalisation is de

 The government defines extremism as 'vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs' (HM Government Prevent Strategy).
 Many of those who have been subject to radicalisation are acknowledged to have been vulnerable as a result of social isolation, mental health issues, learning and communication difficulties or unstable social circumstances.